That being said, it behooves me to curb my normal meticulous and expository nature and try for brevity.

 Books that have changed my opinions or the way I think:

-- The Mind's I - Douglas Hofstadter, Daniel Dennett (Yes, I've read Gödel, Escher, Bach too, but I read The Mind's I first)
+- * The Mind's I - Edited by Douglas Hofstadter, Daniel Dennett (Yes, I've read Gödel, Escher, Bach too, but I read The Mind's I first).
+This book was also my introduction to Taoism as an idea in Richard Smullyan's essay "Is God a Taoist".

 I also think I should mentioned a couple of books because I think they say something interesting about me, even though they don't fall into the category above.